djmckee/ProjectCrescendoApp/README.md

 This repository holds the Android app for 'Project Cresecendo' _(a 2nd year CSC1022 Team Project, made by Team 13 at Newcastle University)_.

-The app is called Sonata, and is inteded to teach a new skill; namely the skill of writing Sheet Music using a grid-based music programming approach.
+The app is called Sonata, and is intended to teach a new skill; namely the skill of writing Sheet Music using a grid-based music programming approach.

 Credits
 ----